|In times of tragedy we see those who love evil, because it gives them a reason to hate.|

 And proclaiming and acting in the name of Jesus.
 Well it's clearly not about the word "Jesus".
 That wasn't even his name, he was called Yeshua!
 When you go in someone's name you go in their power and authority.
 In mysticism true name reveals true nature.
 So to proclaim the name of Jesus is to proclaim love, to walk in the substance of his love and power.
 Let's convert people to really believe in the power of love, and the only way I know to do that is to really demonstrate the power of love.
 Stop trying to tell people about God and show them God.

 This is a message of good news, that love saves, a message of the power of love, that all who love are our brothers and sisters.
 But it isn't evangelicism, it's progressive Christianity.
 God is not hidden, God is not hard to find.
 God is everywhere because love is everywhere.
 In everyone.
 Made in the image of God.

 Alongside political trouble and global trauma, perhaps even because of them, I see a huge movement of people determined to love, determined to see change.
 That fierce determination to love, and a determination to do something about it, is love on the move.
-Let's be them, join them and help them.
+Let's be them, join with them and help them.
+The forces of good in this troubled world are far stronger than you can possibly imagine.
 Let's end the tribalism of Christianity that makes us right and everyone else wrong and let's love the love in action.
 All you have to do is love people.